fenxu/azure-powershell-docs-prod/azure/AzureAD/v2/Select-AzureADGroupIdsServicePrincipalIsMemberOf.md

 # Select-AzureADGroupIdsServicePrincipalIsMemberOf

 ## SYNOPSIS
-From a list of groups Ids select those that the service principal is a member of.
+Selects the groups in which a service principal is a member.

 ## SYNTAX